Refuge room: the solution for your hypersensitive child?

 • Open shelves for clear visual organization

-• Simple sensory objects like hourglasses or stress balls
+• Simple sensory objects such as hourglasses or stress balls

-Customize the cocoon according to the child's preferences.
+Personalize the cocoon according to the child's preferences.
 Observe their reactions to textures, colors, and objects.
-A touch-sensitive child will appreciate ultra-soft fabrics, while a visually sensitive child will prefer simple and soothing patterns.
+A touch-sensitive child will appreciate ultra-soft fabrics, while a visually sensitive child will prefer simple and calming patterns.

 Practical solutions for moments of sensory overload

-Plan for modular arrangements such as sliding partitions or blackout curtains.
-These solutions allow for quickly isolating the space when needed, creating an immediate refuge for the child.
+Plan modular arrangements such as sliding partitions or blackout curtains.
+These solutions allow quick isolation of the space when needed, creating an immediate refuge for the child.

 Incorporate emotional regulation tools in the cocoon.
-Hourglasses to visualize time, weighted blankets for soothing pressure, or guided meditation cushions.
-These elements help the child regain calm and express their emotions constructively.
+Hourglasses to visualize time, weighted blankets for calming pressure, or guided meditation cushions.
+These elements help the child regain calm and express emotions constructively.

-The hypersensitive child draws strength from a caring and adapted environment.
-By identifying their signs, creating a refuge space, and anticipating transitions, you offer your little one a solid foundation to flourish.
-Acting now means transforming their sensitivity into an asset, because a soothing cocoon today forges a confident adult tomorrow.
+Hypersensitive children draw strength from a nurturing and adapted environment.
+By identifying their signs, creating a refuge space, and anticipating transitions, you offer your little one a solid foundation to thrive.
+Acting now means transforming their sensitivity into an asset, because a calming cocoon today builds a confident adult tomorrow.

 chambrekids-article-de-blog-chambre-pout-enfant-hypersensible-solution-pratique